ECB launches 1 trillion euro rescue plan to revive euro economy

 Critics say this casts doubt over the unity of the euro zone and its principle of solidarity, and countries with already high debts could find themselves in yet deeper water.

-A German lawyer who has been prominent in attempts to halt euro zone bailouts said he was already preparing a legal complaint against the bond-buying programme.
+A German lawyer who has been prominent in attempts to halt euro zone bailouts said he was already preparing a legal complaint against the bond-buying program.

 Draghi said the ECB's Governing Council had been unanimous in agreeing that the step to print money was legally sound.
 There was a large majority on the need to trigger it now, "so large that we didn't need to take a vote".